 Those of us who choose to be a small business owner are in some way required to step into leadership, even if we’re not explicitly aware of it.

 When I quit my corporate career of almost fifteen years as a Consulting Engineer in 2011, it wasn’t because I wanted to become a leader.
 I had taken on various leadership roles throughout my career and enjoyed the opportunity to lead, support and inspire others.
-I quit my corporate career because I wanted to experience more joy in my work, more creativity, more authentic self-expression, and the opportunity to pursue my passion more fully: Helping others unleash their full potential.
+But I had quit my corporate career because I wanted to experience more joy in my work, more creativity, more authentic self-expression, and perhaps most importantly, I wanted to be more impactful and to serve others more effectively.

 And so I stepped out of the corporate world to re-train to become a certified Coach and to start my own business while becoming a mother to our two young boys.
 As time has gone on, it’s dawned on me that in order to fulfill my dream of creating positive change through my business, I need to consciously and proactively step into a position of leadership; which is not something I was prepared for, at least initially.
 As I grow and evolve my ‘craft’ with time and experience, I’m realizing that if I want to thrive as a business and as my own personal brand I must:

 - Step out of the shadows and claim my position as a leader;